 Check the gauge frequently for proper weight and look at the actuator to be sure it is ready.
 Physically remove and weigh the canister at least twice a year.

-Should this system ever activate, shit off the engines and/or generator, and do not open the engine hatch for 15 minutes.
+Should this system ever activate, shut off the engines and/or generator, and do not open the engine hatch for 15 minutes.
 This allows the chemical to saturate the compartment and the surfaces to cool down, thus preventing flashback when new oxygen hits the compartment.
 Of course, replacing the tank should be on your short list at that point!

 Another piece of equipment that can actually save your day is the GASOLINE FUME DETECTOR.
 This system basically consists of two components: the display module, or “head unit,’ and the gasoline sensor, or “sniffer.”
 Typically, false alarms with this system are due to the sensor being ruined, by oily bilge water or by heat.
 That is remedied by mounting it high enough so it won’t get sloshed and far enough away from manifolds or exhaust lines so it won’t get fried.
 Formula installs it properly, and you should do the same if you ever replace it or add new equipment that may affect it.